Hell in a Cell (2016): Storylines

 Dana Brooke defeated Bayley on the October 17 episode of Raw and attacked her the following week during an arm wrestling contest.
 On October 26, a match between the two was scheduled for Hell in a Cell.

-At Clash of Champions, T. J. Perkins defeated Brian Kendrick to retain the WWE Cruiserweight Championship.
-Kendrick attacked Perkins after the match.
+At Clash of Champions, T. J. Perkins defeated The Brian Kendrick to retain the WWE Cruiserweight Championship.
+Kendrick subsequently attacked Perkins after the match.
 The following night on Raw, Kendrick challenged Perkins to another match.
 The following week, Kendrick defeated Perkins by submission.
-On the October 10 episode of Raw, a match between the two was scheduled for Hell in a Cell.
+On the October 10 episode, a match between the two was scheduled for Hell in a Cell.

-At Clash of Champions, the final match of the best-of-seven series for a title opportunity between Cesaro and Sheamus ended in a no contest.
-The following night on Raw, Foley would not allow further matches between the two and decided to put Cesaro and Sheamus as a team against Raw Tag Team Champions The New Day.
-The following weeks, the two continued to argue with each other.
-On the October 10 episode of Raw, a title match between the two teams was scheduled for Hell in a Cell.
+At Clash of Champions, the final match of the Best of Seven Series for a title opportunity between Cesaro and Sheamus ended in a no contest.
+The following night on Raw, General Manager Mick Foley would not allow further matches between the two and decided to put Cesaro and Sheamus together as a team against Raw Tag Team Champions The New Day (Big E, Kofi Kingston, and Xavier Woods).
+Cesaro and Sheamus continued to argue with each other over the following weeks, but on the October 10 episode, they were given a title match against New Day at Hell in a Cell.

 On the October 10 episode of Raw, Luke Gallows and Karl Anderson attacked Enzo Amore and Big Cass.
-The following week on Raw, Big Cass defeated Anderson.
+The following week, Big Cass defeated Anderson.
 On October 24, a match between the two teams was scheduled for Hell in a Cell.

-On October 26, a match pitting Cedric Alexander, Lince Dorado, and Sin Cara against Tony Nese, Drew Gulak, and Ariya Daivari was scheduled for the Hell in a Cell Kickoff pre-show.
+On October 26, a cruiserweight division match pitting Cedric Alexander, Lince Dorado, and Sin Cara against Tony Nese, Drew Gulak, and Ariya Daivari was scheduled for the Hell in a Cell Kickoff pre-show.